TonyWu386/NanoCrypt/README.md

 License: GNU GPL v3.0

-Version 0.2
+Version 0.3

-This tool encrypts a specified file in-place, using RC4-drop3072 with 256-bit keys.
+This tool encrypts a specified file in-place, using RC4-drop3072 AEAD with 256-bit keys.
+Authentication is provided by HMAC-SHA256 in EtM mode.
 Key stretching is provided by PBKDF2-HMAC-SHA512 with 2^18 iterations.
-16 bytes of a random salt will be appended to the end of the encrypted file.
+A 32-byte hmac and a 16-byte random salt is located in the footer of a NanoCrypt file.

 If compiled using g++ -O3, speeds exceeding 250 MB/s can be achieved on a ULV Kaby Lake i7 and SSD.